 2. Most of the sponsorships are financed through public funds

-Most study grants in Germany come from civil society organizations.
-Sponsors of students in Germany are typically foundations associated with political parties, religious communities, unions, or associations.
-While these foundations select the scholarship winners and distribute the money, they typically receive their funds through the German state under the scheme of the talent support funds (German: Begabtenfรถrderungswerke).
+In Germany, most study grants come from civil society organizations, rather than directly from universities.
+Scholarship sponsors typically include foundations affiliated with political parties, religious communities, trade unions, and professional associations.
+While these foundations select scholarship recipients and distribute funds, their financial resources often come from the German state under the talent support program (Begabtenförderungswerke).

 3. DAAD is the biggest - but not the only one great scholarship foundation